patternfly/patternfly-org/packages/patternfly-4/content/get-started/getstarted-dev.md

 <p>To use the CDN vs the standard build, update the ```utilities/variables.scss``` file as follows:</p>
 <div class="code">$pf-global--enable-fontawesome-cdn: true !default;</div>

-<h1 class="pf-c-title pf-m-xl pf-u-mt-xl">Customizing Patternfly for your project</h1>
+<h1 class="pf-c-title pf-m-xl pf-u-mt-xl">Customizing PatternFly for your project</h1>
 <p>The CSS variable system enables you to easily customize things like color or shape without overwriting existing PatternFly styles.</p>

 <div class="link"><a href="/documentation/react/css-variables/">Learn more and view CSS variables.</a><i class="blueArrow fas fa-arrow-right pf-u-mx-sm"></i></div>